Wife of jailed ex-Interpol chief says friend risks same fate

 “One day, will Mr. Hu Binchen also be disappeared, like Mr. Meng?” she asked.

 The Interpol Executive Committee, and its new president, will be elected at a General Assembly in Istanbul, Turkey, next week.
-The governing body supervises Interpol’s day-to-day administrator, the secretary general, and sets policy and direction.
+The governing body supervises Interpol’s day-to-day administrator, the secretary general.
+It also sets policy and direction for the global police organization that works on shared law enforcement issues and helps countries catch criminal suspects by issuing international wanted notices.

 The Chinese Foreign Ministry, through spokesman Zhao Lijian, said that China will be putting forward a candidate because it wants to “actively support the organization’s goals of fighting terrorism, combating transnational crime and making the world safer.”